SharePoint Costs Breakdown

 Hidden Cost Potential Expense Details

-Time Delays Project overruns Extended setup or rework can delay your go-live date by weeks or months.
+Time Delays Project overruns Extended setup or rework delays your go-live date by weeks or months, stalling critical projects and impacting momentum.

-False Starts $10,000–$50,000+ Failed workflows or underutilized customizations often need to be rebuilt, incurring extra costs.
+False Starts $10,000–$50,000+ Failed workflows or underused customizations often need rebuilding, burning through budgets and time.

-Storage Overages $2/GB/month Exceeding included storage limits adds ongoing monthly costs.
+Storage Overages $2/GB/month Exceeding included storage limits adds ongoing monthly charges that quickly add up.

 6. Time-to-Value: How Long Until You See ROI?